 Executive Order 12866 and DOT Policies and Procedures

 RSPA does not consider this rulemaking to be a significant regulatory action under section 3(f) of Executive Order 12866 (58 FR 51735; October 4, 1993).
 RSPA also does not consider this rulemaking to be significant under DOT's regulatory policies and procedures (44 FR 11034; February 26, 1979).
-Below is a summary of the regulatory evaluation which can be found in the public docket for this final rule.
+Below is a summary of the Start Printed Page 540regulatory evaluation which can be found in the public docket for this final rule.

 Two comments were received on the cost/benefit analysis of the proposed rule from a major hazardous liquid operator and a trade association representing hazardous liquid operators.
 They criticized the cost-benefit analysis for underestimating the costs of the proposed rule.
 Specifically the trade association stated that the $40 per hour labor cost used is too low.
 RSPA concurs that we may have underestimated the fully loaded labor cost for hazardous liquid pipeline personnel.
 Therefore, RSPA is doubling the per hour labor cost for hazardous liquid pipeline personnel to $80 per hour.